 What needs to be done?

 There are currently no changes for private persons.
 There is no need for you to take any further action.
-For companies, please note the following: the QR-bill will be introduced throughout Switzerland from 30 June 2020.
-After a transitional period, this will replace red and orange payment slips.
+For companies, please note the following: after a transitional period the QR-bill will replace red and orange payment slips.
 During the transition, it will be possible to use both current payment slips and QR-bills to issue invoices.

-However, every company that needs to make payments will need to be able to pay its QR-bills with all data elements with effect from 30 June 2020.
-Companies that issue invoices with payment slips will need to switch their printing templates over accordingly and make sure that their billing system is able to generate the QR codes.
+However, every company that needs to make payments will need to be able to pay its QR-bills with all data elements.
+Companies that issue invoices with payment slips need to make sure that their billing system is able to generate the QR codes.

 The need to make such adjustments depends on their hardware and software infrastructure.

-With effect from 30 June 2020, it will be possible to capture both red and orange payment slips and QR-bills in Bank CIC’s eLounge.
+Since 30 June 2020, it is possible to capture both red and orange payment slips and QR-bills in Bank CIC’s eLounge.

 - From 30 June 2020 you can use QR bills to issue invoices in CHF and EUR.